casper-network/docs-archive/dapp-dev-guide/kv-storage-tutorial.md

 # Casperlabs Key Value Storage Tutorial

 This tutorial walks through how to design a simple contract that creates a key that stores a CLType value.
 This example will show you how to store a u64, string, account hash, or U512 value.
+The code is available at: https://github.com/CasperLabs/casperlabs-kv-storage

-Additionally, this tutorial will also provide some insight into how to use the Casperlabs smart contract DSL and how contract headers work.
+This tutorial will also provide some insight into how to use the Casperlabs smart contract DSL and how contract headers work.

 ## The Contract
 Lets start by understanding the structure of the contract itself.
 Here we create a contract using the `casperlabs_contract` macro and name it `kvstorage_contract`.
 This is the name under which the contract package will be stored.
 The next macro we see is the `casperlabs_constructor`, since the a key-value contract is slightly stateless in nature, initialization is not required.
-However, `casperlabs_constructor` is a required element, we simply create an empty function.
+However, because `casperlabs_constructor` is a required element, we simply create an empty function.

 ```rust